-Strategy 6: Adopt regulations for the use of new technologies that support transportation safety, equity, and efficiency.
+Strategy 6: Adopt regulations for the use of new transportation-supportive technologies in Redmond.

 As new technologies emerge it is critical that the City evaluate them to determine how they can advance Redmond's transportation vision and what new regulations may need to be put in place to ensure these technologies offer a net benefit to the Redmond community and any potential negative impacts to people, property or City operations are mitigated.
 One such case is the advent of managing the use of autonomous vehicles (AVs) in the City, which can include personal delivery devices and drones.
 Other technologies such as automated traffic enforcement and road usage charges could improve street safety and transit reliability, and create long-term sustainable transportation funding sources as gas tax revenue continues to decline, respectively.